Tera2LO Jeepin.com

 One thing that wasn't obvious to me at first was that since 2LO is 2wd, the "Part Time" light on the dash will go out when you shift into 2LO.
 This confused me for a moment until I realized that oh yeah!...
 The part-time light only came on when the t'case was in 4wd, and 2LO was 2wd.
 DUH...
 Anyway, I've been extremely happy with the kit, it was easy to install and makes the twisty east Texas trails I run a lot more enjoyable now that I don't have to make all these multi-point turns anymore to get around.
 In fact, the only 'bad' thing I have to say about the kit is that I use it so much that I often forget I'm in 2LO until I'm halfway up a hill or obstacle and get stuck... then I realize I'm only in 2wd!

-I'd highly recommend the kit to anyone with a front automatic locker.
-I don't know how much benefit those with open diffs or selectable lockers would see, but it certainly couldn't hurt them.
-Any shop that sells Tera stuff should be able to get you the kit, I ordered mine from my buddy Doug over at Ram Power Parts.
+I’d highly recommend the kit to anyone with a front automatic locker.
+I don’t know how much benefit those with open differentials or selectable lockers would see, but it certainly couldn’t hurt them.
 Last I checked, the kit sold for about $200.
 Well worth it in my book.

 For more information, contact: